Fellows FAQ

 I am a DELP scholar and support the principles of Diversity, Equity, and Inclusion (DEI).
 Will that ensure my acceptance as an ASAE Fellow?

 Philosophy, beliefs, and practices related to DEI are critical to becoming an ASAE Fellow.
-While being a DELP Scholar is not an automatic qualifier to become an ASAE Fellow, we encourage all applicants to clearly articulate your philosophy, beliefs, and practices related to DEI in your organization and the association community in your application materials.
+While being a DELP Scholar is not an automatic qualifier to become an ASAE Fellow, we encourage all applicants to clearly articulate your philosophy, beliefs, and practices related to DEI in your organization and the association community in your application materials (as well as the activities and accomplishments the applicants has achieved since their participation in the program.)
+Diversity of engagement with ASAE is seen as very valuable.